joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 	-
 - blocks of memory allocated for n sequence starting with the address of first element **94**
 #### Bounds checking
+- **buffer overflow**
+- `ArrayIndexOutOfBoundsException` runtime error
 #### Setting array values at compile time
+- `new` keyword unnecessary as curly braces with values in declaration implies creation **95**
+- makes sense when all array values known beforehand **96**
 #### Setting array values at run time
+- Typical way to set value as we often want to compute the values to store in the array **96**
+- array name w/ indices are used the same way as variable names in an assignment statement

 #### Exchanging two values in an array